 1. Adult Fleas – and Flea Dirt

-Adult fleas arise from their pupae and start finding a favorable hosts and also start taking their blood meal from the cats, dogs, or even human beings.
+Adult fleas arise from their pupae and start finding a favorable host and start taking their blood meal from the cats, dogs, or even human beings.

-You’ll notice some waste that’s reddish-black which the leave on the bedding.
-Smearing the waste will make it turn rusty or reddish – proving that you truly have a flea infestation.
+You’ll notice some waste that’s reddish-black, which they leave on the bedding.
+Smearing the debris will make it turn rusty or reddish – proving that you genuinely have a flea infestation.

 2. Flea Eggs

 Adult fleas (that’s the female fleas) lay about 27 eggs in 24 hours.
-Fleas eggs are off-white in color, smooth, and also dry – they’ll mainly in the cat’s or dog’s bedding.
+Fleas eggs are off-white, smooth, and also dry – they’ll stay mainly in the cat’s or dog’s bedding.

 Female fleas lay their eggs once they take a blood meal.
-In particular cat flea will have a whitish or translucent-oval dots or sometimes dirt.
-They’ll hatch within 2 days to 14 days – to become flea Larva.
+In particular, cat flea will have a whitish or translucent-oval dots or sometimes dirt.
+They’ll hatch within two days to 14 days – to become flea Larva.

 3. Flea Pupae

 Flea larvae have a silky cocoon that allowing better camouflaging with their surroundings.
-The outer shell is irregularly, crusty, and lumpy.
+The outer shell is irregular, crusty, and lumpy.

-The larvae will molt (within 3 days to even 1 year) to become flea pupae – particularly once they sense carbon dioxide or vibrations from a pet host or humans.
+The larvae will molt (within three days to even one year) to become flea pupae – mainly once they sense carbon dioxide or vibrations from a pet host or humans.

 The development of the flea pupae will start at the 3rd & 4th larvae insta.
 They’ll spin cocoons from upholstery fabrics, furniture, carpets, dust, lint, and human hair.

-The pupal casing or cocoon provides the necessary protection against the harsh forces of the environment until when the conditions are favorable like a host coming nearby.
+The pupal casing or cocoon provides the necessary protection against the environment’s harsh forces until when the conditions are favorable, like a host coming nearby.

 4. Flea Larvae

-Flea larvae once developed with come out of the flea eggs.
+Flea larvae, once developed, will come out of the flea eggs.
 They’ll measure from 3 mm to 5 mm in length.
-The semi-transparent to white colored worm-like larvae will become darker as they grow.
+The semi-transparent to white-colored worm-like larvae will become darker as they grow.

-Flea larvae mainly eat flea dirt – which makes them to darken during growth.
-They’ll be on this stage for 4 day to 3 weeks – when they molt through 3 instars.
+Flea larvae mainly eat flea dirt – which makes them darken during growth.
+They’ll be on this stage for four days to 3 weeks – when they molt through 3 instars.

-You’ll not mainly find the flea larvae on cats and dogs and this makes the flea treatment a challenging task – particularly when finding the baby fleas.
+You’ll not mainly find flea larvae on cats and dogs, which makes flea treatment challenging, particularly when finding the baby fleas.

-On what do baby fleas look like? – flea larvae or what’s known as baby fleas are tiny and whitish wormlike creatures that measure under ¼-inches.
+On what do baby fleas look like? – flea larvae or known as baby fleas, are tiny and whitish wormlike creatures that measure under ¼-inches.

 Check for “pepper”- (flea feces )and “salt” (flea larvae) like objects around towel, rugs, or cat and dog bedding – check on furniture and carpeting for effective control of adult and baby fleas.